lolaent/create-react-app/README.md

 * Transpile sibling packages in a lerna monorepo

     This is currently done by adding another rule to use babel-loader on any imports from the package's parent directory if it is called `packages` (the lerna default).

+* Support react-relay projects by adding the `babel-plugin-relay` plugin

+    The `babel-plugin-relay` plugin will attempt to turn graphql template literals into requires for the `./__generated__/*` files created by the `relay-compiler`, [see this for more info](https://facebook.github.io/relay/docs/babel-plugin-relay.html).
+It will run in non-relay projects too.
+This shouldn't cause problems, add an issue if this breaks things.

 # Create React App [![Build Status](https://travis-ci.org/facebookincubator/create-react-app.svg?branch=master)](https://travis-ci.org/facebookincubator/create-react-app)